 - Razor blade or utility knife

-- Fine-grit sandpaper (180-220 grit)
+- Fine grit sandpaper (180-220 grit)

 - Rubbing alcohol & cloth (for cleaning)

-Step-by-Step Repair Guide
+Step by Step Repair Guide

 Step 1: Prepare the Bathtub Surface